 A Divorce Guide for Business Owners

 Every divorcing couple has assets that need to be equitably distributed, but few couples have to deal with the valuation and division of their own business when they get divorced.
-Let’s face it, most Americans are working their 40 hours a week for someone else instead of owning their own business.
+Let’s face it, most Americans are working 40 hours a week for someone else instead of owning their own business.
 They may put their paychecks towards homes, vehicles, or savings accounts that must be divvied up in a divorce, but owning a business is different.

 You may have started your company much to your spouse’s chagrin only to become very successful, and now you’re wondering if they’re entitled to half.
-Or you might have ownership interest in a business and be worried your divorce will affect the whole company.
+Or you might have an ownership interest in a business and be worried your divorce will affect the whole company.
 These concerns are unique, so you need someone with a unique perspective to help you through it.
 Beth Barbosa, an Edina divorce lawyer for business partners and business owners, can help you answer all these tough questions.
 And in the meantime, here’s a quick summary of what to expect during your divorce.

 Valuation of Your Business